 To send a sequence of messages reliably from an InterSystems IRIS web client to a web service that supports WS-ReliableMessaging, do the following:

-If you are using WS-SecureConversation, as described in the previous chapter
+If you are using WS-SecureConversation, start the secure conversation.

 This method has the following signature: